amadeus4dev/developer-guides/docs/faq.md

 ### How can I monetise my application?

 You are free to create your own business models around our APIs, such as charging users to use our APIs in their apps or adopting a subscription-based model.
 However, we do not give any commission or other types of incentives for the Self-Service API.
 The latter is only possible in the Enterprise framework.
-In the case of flight booking, you can also monetise your apps by adding a markup on flight offers.
+If you're offering flight booking services, you can generate revenue for your apps by applying a markup on flight offers.

 ### I would like to partner up with Amadeus